marcocrowe/learn-computer-organization/MemoryInterleaving/exampleone.md

 total of 7, minus 3 for mempry bank address leave 4bits

-4first 4 bits are used to select the byte in the bank, followed by teh last 3 bits to select the bank
+The first 4 bits are used to select the byte in the bank, followed by the last 3 bits to select the bank

 e.g. first address in bank 0 is 0000 in the bank 000